cilguen/masterthesis/README.md

 # masterthesis
-- experimental setup using oTree
+- Experimental setup using oTree
 - Data import and cleaning using R
 - Data analysis using R